 Swiping her hand across the control panel, The Drill only responded with a wane red light in the middle.

 "System reboot?
 What the fuck..."
 Something was wrong.
-Right now, Luned could only focus on getting the air recycling system back online before suffocating.
+Right now, Luned could only focus on getting the air recycling system back online before she suffocated.
 The dashboard diagnostic screen animated a break in the auxiliary power from the main engine, and the machine wouldn't start.

-It was the only hardwired panel on the entire vehicle and the mono-filament wires were all cut through cleanly.
+The neutrino core was the only hardwired panel on the entire vehicle and the mono-filament wires were all cut through cleanly.
 The repair kit was missing, but Luned's suit had an emergency kit.
-She choked on the bitter air in her helmet as she spot-welded new connections with shaky hands.
-Welding job looked awful, but she hoped it would hold.
+She choked on the acrid air in her helmet as she spot-welded new connections with shaking hands.
+The welding looked awful, but she hoped it would hold.
 After priming the reset switch, a small green light blinked into existence.

 With the waning reserves of her strength, Luned managed to pull herself back up into the Drill, vented the atmosphere, and slapped the emergency panel to quickly pressurize the cabin.
-Suffocating in her helmet, Luned had to wait several agonizing moments for the O2 levels to finally hit 20%.
-She clawed off the helmet, gasping and gagging.
+Smothering in her helmet, Luned had to wait several agonizing moments for the O2 levels to finally hit 20%.
+She clawed off the helmet again, gasping and gagging.

-She sat there for a few moments as dark spots wiggled across her vision.
+She sat there for a few moments, waiting for dark spots wiggling across her vision to fade.
 Luned was safe in the Drill for now, but her body needed immediate treatment.

 The fog began to lift from her starved brain, and Luned pieced events together.
 Before losing consciousness, she refused a direct order to blast the planet.
 Pace had remote control of the Drill, and according to the log, he overloaded the charge before the system failed and attempted to reboot.

 But then why was the main battery drained?
-The stabilized nuclear core should have enough power for nearly 100 solar cycles, even to power life support systems.
+The stabilized nuclear core should have enough power for nearly 100 solar cycles, even to power life support systems for the whole crew on the Ortis in case of emergencies.
 This was sabotage by her superior officer.
 Pace didn't even bother clearing the logs as he overrode the reactor, he knew Luned would be dead.

 Luned didn't think Pace would go crazy, especially since Red Shift symptoms were something they were tested for before every assignment.
 But, test results rarely released a miner from duty.
-No one wanted to confront the truth.
 Too few people mining now, anyway, and they needed all the hands they could get.

 She had to get back to the ship and warn the crew.
-The comm channels were operational, but all she could hear was static.
+The comm channels to the Ortis were open, but all she could receive was static.
 It could be the hole she was in.
 The silica sand blocked both short and long-wave transmissions.
 The Drill scan picked up no radio signals, which began to worry her.
 Silence on an unstable, radioactive planet meant that the ship either left, or the crew was in trouble.
 Luned had to get out of the sinkhole.

-Renewed with the vigor to get the fuck off the planet, Luned hustled around the back of the Drill and set up the self-retrieval gear, which was thankfully undamaged.
+Renewed with the vigor to get the fuck off the planet, Luned suited back up and hustled around the back of the Drill, and set up the self-retrieval gear, which was thankfully undamaged.
 Using her suit's remote connection to the Drill, Luned aimed five laser measurement tools at the most stable outcrop of the sinkhole opening.
-The Drill launched monofilament threaded harpoons and hit it's painted targets.
-Luned cranked the winch a few times remotely to stress test, and the anchors held fast.
+The Drill launched nanotube-thread harpoons and hit it's painted targets.
+Luned cranked the winch a few times from her wrist-panel to stress test, and the anchors held fast.

 "Let's get out of this mess."
 Luned climbed back into the armored vehicle and started up the winch.
 The giant drill groaned as it began to haul itself up the side of the sinkhole.
 It was slow going, Luned had to constantly monitor the outcrop.
 If the rock gave way, the drop could land her upside down.

 The edge of the sinkhole came into view.
 If the hole was relatively peaceful, the surface was an absolute nightmare.
 The winds had picked up, and swirling dust obscured the landscape.
 The red sun hovered like a blotted, opaque stain to her left.
-Low energy light mixed with the particulate storm created a haunted scene of semi-darkness.
+Low energy light mixed with the particulate storm created a haunted scene of twilight in fog.

 Luned gave the Drill a final push and it lurched over the edge of the sinkhole.
 She scanned for the Ortis' beacon, holding back panic as each second passed without a hit.
-Finally, the HUD revealed the location of the ship, about 15 minutes away.
+Finally, a HUD scan revealed the location of the Ortis, about 15 minutes away.
 She locked on.
 The Drill rumbled forward to their destination.

-Still weak from the accident, and her ultrablack suit's critical life support function exhausted, clung to the controls as she disappeared into the cloud of dust.
+Still weak from the accident, and her ultrablack suit's critical life support function exhausted, Luned clung to the controls as she disappeared into the inflamed dust.